 Education Support

 • Curriculum modification

-Whether a child is in a mainstream or special school setting, maintaining high expectations of both academic achievement and behaviour will help ensure that a student has the opportunity to reach his or her full potential.
+Whether a child is in a mainstream or special school setting, maintaining high expectations of both academic achievement and behaviour will help ensure that a student can reach their full potential.
 Like all of us, people with Down syndrome tend to conform to the expectations of those around them, and if there is no expectation of success, they are unlikely to be successful.

 The choice of the school setting for your child can be a challenging one for parents and there are many factors that can influence this decision.
 Ultimately families are in the best position to determine the most appropriate educational setting for their child and family, but DSV’s Education Team can help you along the way, so contact us today to discuss your situation.

-If you’d like to speak with one of our Education Consultants please phone 9486 9600 or email education@dsav.asn.au.
+If you would like to speak with one of our Education Managers please phone 9486 9600 or email education@dsav.asn.au.

+Education Support